OSVVM/OSVVM-Scripts/README.rst

    - Set extended (additional) options for simulate to ``options``.
 - GetExtendedSimulateOptions
    - Get extended (additional) options for simulate.
+- SetDebugMode [true|false]
+   - If true, add debugging options during analyze and simulate.
+   - If false, do not add debugging options during analyze and simulate.
+   - If not specified, true is the default.
+   - Initialized to false (so simulations run faster)
+- GetDebugMode
+   - Returns the state of DebugMode.
+- SetLogSignals [true|false]
+   - If true, log signals during simulate.
+   - If false, do not log signals during simulate.
+   - If not specified, true is the default.
+   - Initialized to false (so simulations run faster)
+- GetLogSignals
+   - Returns the state of LogSignals.
+- SetInteractiveMode [true|false]
+   - If DebugMode was not set with SetDebugMode, then set it using this value
+   - If LogSignals was not set with SetLogSignals, then set it using this value.
+   - If true, sets variables AnalyzeErrorStopCount and SimulateErrorStopCount to 1
+   - If false, sets variables AnalyzeErrorStopCount and SimulateErrorStopCount to previous value
+   - If not specified, true is the default.
+   - Initialized to false (so simulations run faster)
+- GetDebugMode
+   - Returns the state of DebugMode.

 The values for a commands ``options`` value are typically simulator dependent.
 To keep a set of scripts simulator independent, be sure to call these at a high level, such as in ``LocalScriptDefaults.tcl``.

+The following are options currently only for GHDL.

+- SetExtendedElaborateOptions <options>
+   - Set extended (additional) options for simulate to ``options``.
+- GetExtendedElaborateOptions
+   - Get extended (additional) options for simulate.
+- SetExtendedRunOptions <options>
+   - Set extended (additional) options for simulate to ``options``.
+- GetExtendedRunOptions
+   - Get extended (additional) options for simulate.
+- SetSaveWaves [true|false]
+   - If true, save waveforms during simulate.
+     If not specified, true is the default.
+     Initialized to false (so simulations run faster)
+- GetSaveWaves
+   - Returns the state of LogSignals.

+Helper functions - used to minimize the amount of TCL used in PRO scripts
+- FileExists <name>
+   - if file name exists, return true otherwise false.
+- DirectoryExists <name>
+   - if directory name exists, return true otherwise false.

 Caution any undocumented commands are experimental and may change or be removed in a future revision.